hit9/bitproto/docs/language.rst

 A message is made up of multiple message fields.
 The syntax is very similar to protobuf.

-A message field consists of a type and name on the left, a field number of the right.
+A message field consists of a type and name on the left, a field number on the right.
 It's supported to use any bitproto types as a message field's type.
 The field number should be unique in a message scope.